cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 In early 2025, almost 6 months ago, I decided to give it a try.

-Here is a small wrap-up about how I feel about it.
+Here is a small wrap-up of how I feel about it.

 # Paying for a search engine